Foundations of Static and Dynamic Absolute Concentration Robustness: ACR in Complex Balanced Systems

 \section{ACR in Complex Balanced Systems}

-Complex balanced systems (as well as the more restrictive detailed balanced systems) have played a central role in study of mathematical models of reaction networks \cite{horn1972general}.
+Complex balanced systems (as well as the more restrictive detailed balanced systems \cite{horn1972general}) have played a central role in study of mathematical models of reaction networks \cite{yu2018mathematical}.
 It turns out that a complete characterization of static and dynamic ACR property can be found for complex balanced systems, as described below.
 While large families of static ACR systems are easy to come by, here we describe a large family of dynamic ACR systems.
-Our findings are reported as network conditions for presence as well as absence of dynamic ACR in complex balanced systems. \begin{theorem} Suppose that $\GG$ is a reaction network such that for the choice of mass action kinetics $K$, the system $(\GG,K)$ is complex balanced.
+We give network conditions that guarantee dynamic ACR as well as network conditions that forbid dynamic ACR in complex balanced systems. \begin{theorem} Suppose that $\GG$ is a reaction network such that for the choice of mass action kinetics $K$, the system $(\GG,K)$ is complex balanced.
 Let $\SS$ be the stoichiometric subspace of $\GG$.
 Let $e_i$ denote the standard basis unit vector, with $1$ in the $i$th component and $0$ elsewhere.
-The following statements are equivalent. \been[{A}1.] \item $x_i$ is a static ACR variable. \item $e_i \in \SS$. \item There exist reactions $y_1 \to y'_1, y_2 \to y'_2, ..., y_m \to y'_m$ in $\GG$ such that for some $\lambda_i \in \Z$ we have $\sum_{i=1}^m \lambda_i (y'_i - y_i) = \alpha X_i$, where $\alpha \in \Z \setminus \{0\}$. \enen The following statements are equivalent. \been[{B}1.] \item $x_i$ is a dynamic ACR variable. \item $x_i$ is a wide basin dynamic ACR variable. \item $x_i$ is a full basin dynamic ACR variable. \enen Moreover, Bi $\implies$ Aj for $i,j \in \{1,2,3\}$.
+The following statements are equivalent. \been[label={A}{\arabic*}.] \item $x_i$ is a static ACR variable. \item $e_i \in \SS$. \item There exist reactions $y_1 \to y'_1, y_2 \to y'_2, ..., y_m \to y'_m$ in $\GG$ such that for some $\lambda_i \in \Z$ we have $\sum_{i=1}^m \lambda_i (y'_i - y_i) = \alpha X_i$, where $\alpha \in \Z \setminus \{0\}$. \enen The following statements are equivalent. \been[label={B}{\arabic*}.] \item $x_i$ is a dynamic ACR variable. \item $x_i$ is a wide basin dynamic ACR variable. \item $x_i$ is a full basin dynamic ACR variable. \enen Moreover, Bi $\implies$ Aj for $i,j \in \{1,2,3\}$.
 Furthermore, if the steady states of $(\GG,K)$ are globally attracting then all six statements are equivalent. \end{theorem} \begin{proof} The equivalence of conditions {\em A2 } and {\em A3 } follows just from the definition of the stoichiometric subspace $\SS$.
 We now show that conditions {\em A1} and {\em A2} are also equivalent.
 Let $\wt x$ be a complex balanced steady state of $(\GG,K)$.
 Then from \cite{horn1972general}, the set $Z$ of all positive steady states of $(\GG,K)$ satisfies:

 where $\SS^\perp$ is the orthogonal complement of $\SS$.
 Furthermore, the condition {\em A1} is equivalent to $ Z \subset \{ x_i = a_i^*\} $ for some $a_i^* > 0$, which in turn is equivalent to $\log Z \subset \{y: y_i = \log a_i^* \}$, i.e. $\log Z$ is in a hyperplane parallel to a coordinate hyperplane.
 Since $\SS^\perp$ is a subspace and a translation of $\log Z$,